FarronF/limerick-council-meetings/meetings/2024/04/11-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Strategic Policy Committee - 22nd February 2024.md

 and Mr. Jamie Butler, Executive Engineer, Housing Welfare & Traveller Accommodation gave a

+presentation on the Traveller Accommodation Programme.
+---
-presentation on the Traveller Accommodation Programme.--- The presentation highlighted progress to-date under the current plan and Ms. Phillips confirmed
+The presentation highlighted progress to-date under the current plan and Ms. Phillips confirmed

 that the Council have commenced the preparation of the next 5-year Traveller Accommodation